We believe that all Maitlands are ultimately related.

 Why should Morville choose a Mautalent?
 Morville is only about 20 miles from Les Moitiers d'Allonne, the home village of the Mautalents.
 Morville and Mautalent were neighbours.
 See map above.

 A Mautalent was established in a fief in Scotland.
 This was at East Chevington, a few miles south of Alnwick in Northumberland, at that time part of Scotland (devastated by William the Conqueror in 1087 after a revolt).
-We know this because a hundred years later the Mautalent of the day engaged in a legal dispute with his neighbour, called Hugh de Morewic.
+We know this because a hundred years later the Mautalent of the day engaged in a legal dispute with a neighbour.
 (In the accounts of the action, names are hardly ever spelled the same way twice in five separate entries over a period of a few months).
 The most probable time for his settlement there was at the time of David's recruitment of Norman vassals around 1130.

 There are a number of records of Mautalents in south-east Scotland during the period 1138 to 1258, and in several cases they witnessed charters for members of the Morville and Valognes families (Valognes is close to Morville in Normandy).
 Typically, charters were witnessed by members of the lord's household, and this information confirms the close links between the families.